Synthesizing efficient circuits for Hamiltonian simulation: Results

 \paragraph{Case III : } Assume $a_0t=-h_1-h_2+h_3, a_6t=h_1-h_2+h_3, a_5t=-h_1-h_2-h_3, a_4t=-h_1+h_2+h_3, $ and $b_0t=-g_1-g_2+g_3, b_4t=-g_1+g_2+g_3, b_2t=-g_1-g_2-g_3, b_1t=g_1-g_2+g_3$.
 We have the following phases.

-Circuits simulating $e^{-iH_{3x1}t}$ in Case I, II and III have been shown in Figure \ref{fig:H3x1}, \ref{fig:H3x2} and \ref{fig:H3x3} respectively.
+Circuits simulating $e^{-iH_{3x1}t}$ in Case I, II and III have been shown in Figure \ref{fig:67}f, \ref{fig:67}g and \ref{fig:67}h respectively.
 Circuits for $e^{-iH_{3x2}t}$ are similar.
 Circuit for $e^{-iH_{3x}t}$ in each case is obtained by concatenating the corresponding circuits.

-\section{Circuit for arbitrary exponentiated Hamiltonians}
+\subsection{Circuit for arbitrary exponentiated Hamiltonians}

 Our previous discussion focuses on the case of fermionic simulation within a Jordan-Wigner representation using Hamiltonian terms that are fermionically swapped to be adjacent to each other.
 While these simulation circuits are among the most important for applications in chemistry, it does not necessarily represent all cases of physical interest let alone chemistry.
 Here we address this by discussing ways to synthesize circuits for arbitrary exponentiated Hamiltonians in $\mathbb{C}^{2^n \times 2^n}$, expressible as sum of Pauli operators, with an aim to reduce the number of non-Clifford resources.
 For reasons discussed previously, it is enough to consider a Hamiltonian $H$ expressed as sum of commuting Pauli operators.